geopython/pycsw/docs/en/documentation.rst

 Sample Requests
 ---------------

-You can use the :doc:`sample health check application <tester>` to perform sample requests against your pycsw install.
+You can use the pycsw tester via your web browser to perform sample requests against your pycsw install.
+The tester is located in the ``tester`` directory.

 CSW Clients and Servers
 =======================